QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits_ops.md

 [sCNOT(2,4),sHadamard(2),sCPHASE(1,3),sSWAP(2,4)]
 ```

 Any arbitrary tableaux can be used as a gate too.

 They can be specified by giving a Clifford operator tableaux and the indices on which it acts
 (particularly useful for gates acting on a small part of a circuit):

 ```@example 1
 using QuantumClifford # hide
-using QuantumClifford.Experimental.NoisyCircuits # hide
 using Quantikz # hide
 SparseGate(tCNOT, [2,4])
 ```